takenagain/sia-grant/Komodo-Wallet-Flutter-Quick-Setup.md

    1. What do you want to use as your public directory: `build/web`
    2. Configure as a single-page app (rewrite all urls to /index.html)?: `y`
-   3. Set up automatic builds and deployws with GitHub?: `N`
+   3. Set up automatic builds and deploys with GitHub?: `N`
    4. File `build/web/index.html` already exists.
 Overwrite? `N`

 6. (Optional) Test locally with `firebase serve`: